poojithavijjapu96/NetflixTop10/README.md

 <h3>Project Highlights:</h3>

-_1.Linear Regression Analysis:_ Investigated the correlation between IMDb ratings and total views for titles in the NFLX top 10.
+_<h4> 1.
+Linear Regression Analysis: </h4>_ Investigated the correlation between IMDb ratings and total views for titles in the NFLX top 10.

 _2.Trend Analysis:_ Examined trends in weekly hours viewed over time, identifying factors such as new releases and seasonal patterns.